 With Turtle Fur's own Chelonia 150 fleece and extra layering on the ears, this hat is made to be warm even in temperatures below freezing or strong winds.

-While this hat is advertised as one size fits all, some users have reported that it is a tad small, so take this into consideration if you have a larger head.
+While this hat is advertised as one size fits all, some users have reported that it is a tad small, so take this into consideration if you have a more massive head.
 The inner fleece is soft and comfortable, and the outer shell is made of UPF 50+ protective fabric.

 The outer shell is water-resistant and will keep you dry in the face of splashes and light rain.
 The polyester material is also durable and made to last a long time.

-With an affordable price, the Turtle Fur Midweight Beanie will be a great investment, offering features and warmth without breaking the bank, and is durable enough last you a long time.
+With an affordable price, the Turtle Fur Midweight Beanie will be a significant investment, offering features and warmth without breaking the bank, and is durable enough last you a long time.